 PANTRY DONATION - The Cross Country Cruisers Snowmobile Club recently presented a donation to the Lakeland Pantry from their New Year's Eve event.
 Pictured, from left to right, are Debbie Holzkamp of the Lakeland Pantry, Keith Wichman of the Cross Country Cruisers and Bill Olmsted of the Lakeland Pantry.
-This donation will go to purchasing food for families with food needs. -Contributed Photo Bridge classes to be offered at Kalmar Center Bridge classes will be offered at the Kalmar Center in Eagle River this summer, starting Thursday, June 12, at 9 a.m.
-Classes will be held weekly on Thursdays from 9 - 11:30 a.m. until Aug.
+This donation will go to purchasing food for families with food needs. -Contributed Photo Bridge classes to be offered at Kalmar Center Bridge classes will be offered at the Kalmar Center in Eagle River this summer, starting Thursday, June 12, at 9 Classes will be held weekly on Thursdays from 9 - 11:30 a.m. until Aug.
 21. There will be no class on July 3.
 The cost to join is \$99 if enrolled by Wednesday, May 28; otherwise, enrollment will cost \$125 after that date.
 The class cost includes course materials, bridge aids, and a textbook.

 Bridge is a four-person card game that focuses on "taking tricks" made up of four cards.
 This classic, challenging game improves reasoning skills, long- and short-term memory, and mental fortitude.
 Key components of the game are flexibility, problem solving, and strategy.
 The course seeks to serve as a way to learn the basics of bridge or reintroduce former players to the game in order to practice their skills.
-The class will use a textbook developed by the American Contract Bridge League titled, "Bidding in the 21st Century," utilizing a hands-on approach through the progression of weekly courses.
+The class will use a text- The class will use a text-book developed by the American Contract Bridge League titled, "Bidding in the 21st Century," utilizing a hands-on approach through the progression of weekly courses.
 Each week will focus on a different aspect of bridge, bringing together players from beginners to seasoned players.
 The classes offered are taught by trained bridge players who are also instructors for the Badger Bridge Club.
 Members of the club will also be available during the classes to support new players throughout the course.
 Badger Bridge Club is hosted at the Kalmar Center on Mondays from 12 - 3:30 p.m.
 To enroll or for more information, contact Jacki Walker at 715-367-3374 or email her at oneidavillageinn@gmail.com, call Joy Vanden Heuvel at 715-573-8836, or email Joy at joyv401@gmail.com.
 Aspirus pharmacists say "milliliters make medicine safer for children" Measuring liquid medications with household spoons might seem convenient, but it can lead to serious dosing mistakes.
-Using milliliter (mL)only dosing helps ensure safer and more accurate medication measurements for children and families.
+Using milliliter (mL)-only dosing helps ensure safer and more accurate medication measurements for children and families.
 "Using milliliters for dosing liquid medications is important because it ensures we're getting the patient the correct dose," explains Olivia Bishop, an Aspirus Pharmacy Resident.
 "If we're not measuring it correctly, we can either be overdosing our patients, which puts them at risk of side effects, or underdosing, which means the infection or issue we're treating isn't being addressed."
 Oral liquid medications are involved in more than 80% of pediatric home medication errors, according to the American Academy of Pediatrics (AAP).
-This statistic highlights the importance of standardized dosing practices to prevent potentially serious consequences. То support national Aspirus guidelines, pharmacies provide tools like oral syringes with clear milliliter markings to help caregivers measure medications accurately.
+This statistic highlights the importance of standardized dosing practices to prevent potentially serious consequences.
+To support national guidelines, Aspirus pharmacies provide tools like oral syringes with clear milliliter markings to help caregivers measure medications accurately.
 "You want to make sure you're using a device that has lines for milliliters so you know you're getting the exact dose," Bishop advises.
 "And always measure at eye level if you're using a dosing cup."
-If caregivers are unsure about how to measure medications correctly, pharmacists are available to provide guidance. through the process," says Bishop.
-"If you're nervous about using an oral syringe or dosing cup for the first time, you can even practice with water to make sure you're comfortable."
+If caregivers are unsure about how to measure medications correctly, pharmacists are available to provide guidance.